Join thousands of other practices working with Healthcare Waste Management.

 HWM assists with employee training so that your organization is OSHA compliant and we supply medical waste containers, including sharps containers, that fit a potentially changing volume.

 We offer our clients a wide selection of single use and reusable medical waste containers and have specialty sharps containers that include roll top lids that separate the sharp ends and help to keep staff safe.
-We offer consultations with our customers to evaluate and recommend the best locations for sharps containers in-house and storage locations when the containers are ready for pickup.
+We offer consultations with our customers to evaluate and recommend the best locations for sharps containers in-house and storage locations when the they are ready for Sharps Container Disposal.
 We have added new lines of rolling and stackable containers as part of our innovation efforts.

 One of the ways that we encourage improvement is to always be looking for the safest and most innovative products for our clients.
 Our concern for the environment has allowed HWM to be one of the top medical waste disposal companies involved in many ecological endeavors.